JujuAdams/Bulb/docs/22.0/BulbRenderer.md

 Draws a surface, lit up by the renderer.
 The surface will be appropriately gamma corrected, tonemapped, and bloomed as per the renderer's settings.

+!> Be careful not to draw a lit surface to itself!
+This can cause serious rendering errors.
+If you'd like to draw the application surface, please see `BulbDrawLitApplicationSurface()`.

 &nbsp;

 ## .RefreshStaticOccluders